schana/sneks-submission/README.md

 In `src/submission/snek/submission.py`, modify the logic of `get_next_direction()` to control your Snek's behavior.
 See [sneks.dev/docs](https://www.sneks.dev/docs/index.html) for documentation of the classes and helper functions available to help refine your Snek.
 There are also a couple example Sneks in `src/examples` that can be used as starting points.

+#### Configuration

+In `src/scripts/config.py`, there are some values that can be changed to tune how the game performs locally.
+Each step in the game has a delay afterwards, defaulting to 40ms.
+Likewise, after the end of a run, the game pauses for a default of one second.
+These can be changed to your liking, with the added option of requiring a keypress to advance the snake.
+With either `WAIT_FOR_KEYPRESS` option set to `True`, the snake will not move unless a key is pressed.
+Holding down a key will continuously advance the snake.